ScatterdBrain/Love-Mahjong-English-Translation-Patch/README.md

 ## Features:
 * All in-game text and UI/Menus were translated from Japanese to English.
 * Swapped × and ○ button inputs.
-* Includes additional patch that adds extra markings to the tiles (1-9 to number tiles, E S W N to wind tiles and D to dragon tiles).
+* Includes optional patch that adds extra markings to the tiles (1-9 to number tiles, E S W N to wind tiles and D to dragon tiles).
 However, due to a low resolution of the original texture, it is only recommended to use it when playing on the emulator with at least 2x resolution scale.

 ## Tools used:
 * [PCSX2](https://pcsx2.net/) - Debugging.